Skip to main content

 • Define measurable normal behavior using business metrics before injecting failures

-• experiments validate whether the system returns to steady state.
+• experiments validate whether the system returns to steady state after the fault is removed.

 Vary Real-World Events